-3. How might an officer's actions or tactics vary during an investigative pullover involving a full size pickup truck from an investigative pullover involving a car?
+Activity questions (continued) 3.
+How might a peace officer's actions or tactics vary during an investigative pullover involving a full-size pickup truck from an investigative pullover involving a car?
 What if the investigative pullover involved a sport utility vehicle?